 The Group strives to prevent realization of reputation risk by maintaining and improving credibility through press releases and timely information disclosure.
 However, if media reports inaccurate information, insurance policy holders or other related parties may believe in such news that could lower our reputation and could possibly adversely affect our business development or results of operation.

-Since our reorganization from a mutual life insurance company to a joint stock corporation, we have engaged in acquisitions as part of our business strategy, and we intend to continue to seek opportunities for further acquisitions in the future.
-However, we may be unable to engage in future acquisitions due to our inability to identify appropriate acquisition targets, negotiate and agree on acceptable terms of the transaction, obtain adequate financing, obtain required consents, clearances or approvals, address other legal or regulatory issues or for any other reasons.
+Since our reorganization from a mutual life insurance company to a joint stock corporation, we have engaged in M&A as part of our business strategy, and we intend to continue to seek opportunities for further M&A in the future.
+However, we may be unable to engage in future M&A due to our inability to identify appropriate M&A targets, negotiate and agree on acceptable terms of the transaction, obtain adequate financing, obtain required consents, clearances or approvals, address other legal or regulatory issues or for any other reasons.
 In addition, we may incur impairment loss if the value of the acquired company declines.
-While we have gained some experience in recent years in identifying attractive acquisition targets, executing mergers and acquisitions and integrating acquired businesses, the success of any future mergers and acquisitions we undertake will depend on factors such as:
+While we have gained some experience in recent years in identifying attractive M&A targets, executing M&A and integrating acquired businesses, the success of any future M&A we undertake will depend on factors such as:

-• our ability to realize any targeted cost efficiencies.
+- our ability to realize any targets return on investment;

 In addition, Protective Life Corporation may not be able to convert and service policies from other insurance companies, profitability may not be secured from its Acquisitions segment.

-If acquisitions do not produce the intended benefits, it could potentially have an adverse effect on our financial condition and operating results.
+If M&A do not produce the intended benefits, it could potentially have an adverse effect on our financial condition and operating results.

 In recent years we have been developing our overseas insurance and asset management operations in an effort to secure revenue sources outside of the Japanese market.